mahavedalla/mahavedalla/docs/questions/sotapatti/what-are-the-different-means-e.g.,-teachings-by-which-sotapatti-can-be-attained.md

-# What are the different means (e.g., teachings) by which sotāpatti can be attained?
+Question: What are the different means (e.g., teachings) by which sotāpatti can be attained?
 Answer in Brief: -
  Category: Sotāpatti
 Sutta References: -